• YAN, Hong

 Journal Publications

-1. Huang, Jennifer, Wei, Kelsey D. and Yan, Hong, 2022, Investor learning and mutual fund flows, Financial Management.
+1. Huang, Jennifer, Kelsey D. Wei, and Hong Yan, 2022, Investor learning and mutual fund flows, Financial Management.

-2. Shan, Chenyu, Dragon Yongjun Tang, Hong Yan, and Xing (Alex) Zhou, 2021, Credit Default Swaps and Bank Regulatory Capital, Review of Finance.
+2. Shan, Chenyu, Dragon Yongjun Tang, Hong Yan, and Xing Zhou, 2021, Credit Default Swaps and Bank Regulatory Capital, Review of Finance.

 3. Tang, Dragon Yongjun, and Hong Yan, 2017, Understanding transactions prices in the credit default swaps market, Journal of Financial Markets.